john-b-yang/blog-website/pages/coremlconvert.md

 coreml_model.save('TitanicSurvival.mlmodel')
 </pre>

 Voila!
 Your machine learning model is now ready to be integrated and used in your iOS application.
-I won't be diving too much into what that process looks like, but if your curious, Apple's official CoreML [documentation](https://developer.apple.com/documentation/coreml) gives you step by step instructions on how to get your ML model file up and running.
+I won't be diving too much into what that process looks like, but if you're curious, Apple's official CoreML [documentation](https://developer.apple.com/documentation/coreml) gives you step by step instructions on how to get your ML model file up and running.

 Before CoreML, performing machine learning on iOS went in one of two directions.
 You could either reimplement it entirely in Swift and Objective-C, or you could host the model for a more server side approach.
 Reimplementation is a tedious undertaking because of the lack of flexibility that iOS development languages have in the math and logic departments, especially when compared to a language like Python with a myriad of tailored ML and calculation libraries.
 A traditional server side approach allows for more flexibility in your model, but it comes at a tradeoff.
 Latency and reliability. will perpetually be an issue.
 In addition, maintaining a server could be an expensive and unscalable solution that becomes a greater headache as an app gains users (which should be a good thing)!